 ‘Scots Radio’ is produced by well known broadcaster and singer Frieda Morrison and features Scots ‘fae Shetland tae the Borders and athin in atween’.
 The programme , launched on the internet two years ago, attracts thousands of listeners throughout the world with its special blend of information, interviews and music.
-The monthly podcast has been nominated in the ‘magazine category’ and is competing against programmes from BBC Alba and BBC Scotland as well as BBC Ireland and Wales, for the Festival’s ‘Torc’ Award for Excellence.
+The online programme has been nominated in the ‘magazine category’ and is competing against programmes from BBC Alba and BBC Scotland as well as BBC Ireland and Wales, for the Festival’s ‘Torc’ Award for Excellence.

 Frieda Morrison, who hails from Deeside, Aberdeenshire, sees the nomination as an important step in the promotion of the Scots Language.